TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-24-how-to-write-custom-fixer-for-php-cs-fixer-24.md

 '''
 ---

-When a coding standard tool finds over 1000 violations in our code it is nice to know, but it doesn't save us any time and energy we need for <a href="@todo">a deep work</a>.
+When a coding standard tool finds over 1000 violations in our code is nice to know, but it doesn't save us any time and energy we need for <a href="@todo">a deep work</a>.

 ### Find & Fix It

 That main difference of PHP-CS-Fixer to PHP_CodeSniffer is that **every Fixer has to fix issues it finds**.
-That's why there is no `LineLenghtFixer`, because fixing line length is very difficult to automate.
+That's why there is no `LineLenghtFixer`, because fixing line length is difficult to automate.

 Personally I like PHP-CS-Fixer a bit more, because of more friendlier API, active community and openness to 3rd party packages.
 Working with tokens is still too painful to use practise, but I'll write about that later.

-Apart that, they are quite similar: they share [tokens](/blog/2017/07/17/how-to-write-custom-sniff-for-code-sniffer-3/#1-token), [dispatcher](/blog/2017/07/17/how-to-write-custom-sniff-for-code-sniffer-3/#2-dispatcher) and [subscribers](/blog/2017/07/17/how-to-write-custom-sniff-for-code-sniffer-3/#2-dispatcher).
+Apart that, they are similar: they share [tokens](/blog/2017/07/17/how-to-write-custom-sniff-for-code-sniffer-3/#1-token), [dispatcher](/blog/2017/07/17/how-to-write-custom-sniff-for-code-sniffer-3/#2-dispatcher) and [subscribers](/blog/2017/07/17/how-to-write-custom-sniff-for-code-sniffer-3/#2-dispatcher).